ptrcklehmann/lavva/README.md

-# lavva
+# lavva game

-lavva game project
+I lavva you.

-week 3 - web development (full time) @ ironhack berlin
+seek the color-like blobs to increase in size. avoid yellow ones.